JimmieM/doro-fe/README.md

 ### FE

-- Tailwind/HeadlessUI.
-I just love it.
-It's super simple and easy to get an UI up and running.
-I didn't need any fancy functionality such as Material UI (where lots of computation and logic is "off the shelf")
+- Tailwind & HeadlessUI.
 - Create React App.
 Since I didn't see the need for multiple pages, or even SSR.
 I decided to go with a clean CRA.
 Downsides.
 Of course.
-- Google Maps.
-I went for a walk and imagined the UI, and Google Maps just seemed awesome for it.
-At least give the user an option!
-  As soon as the general modelling etc is done, implementing Google Maps wasn't such a hassle.
-Made a very similar thing in 2019. https://www.jimmiem.se/portfolio.html.
-  Also picking your position just seemed easier with Maps, as well as easier for the consumer.
-Type your coordinates manually?
-Who even does that nowadays.
+- Google Maps
 - Zustand.
 It's amazing.
-Zustand is literally like a global state hook.
+Zustand is like a global state hook.
 Doesn't fit all uses-cases, but sure do have a spot for this.
 User position and traffic items are stored like this.
 Prevent prop-drilling when needing Position in different places for example.

 ### BE

 - NestJS.
-This might be unfamiliar with you guys, but I assure you, it's as easy as it looks.
-It builds on top of Express makes middleware, interceptors and whatever you can imagine, sooo much cleaner code and efficient reusable components.
+It builds on top of Express makes middleware, interceptors and whatever you can imagine, so much cleaner code and efficient reusable components.
-  I find NestJS to do a great job in setting up API's.
   Usually I don't pack logic/business in my API.
 I create specific microservices or library/packages for such needs.
 However in this case, it seemed efficient since the logic is quite small, for the moment at least.
 - XML2JSON.
 Dealing with XML is always a haggle if you're super comfy in JSON.
 Decided to not put too much work into parsing.
 XML2JSON helps out a bunch of parsing XML into JSON for me to quickly use in the backend's Model Factories.

 ## What did I do and why?

 ### FE

 UI-wise, I didn't have a clear vision.
-For starter I wanted a list with map view option, with a clear indication of the users position.
+For starter I wanted a list with map view option, with a clean indication of the users position.
 I don't want changing position or anything to be a haggle so just think simple.
 Provided by a simple button in the left top corner and the content (map/view) in the center.
 Clicking the button should simply provide the user with a map to select another position, if wanted.

 Most components are written to be reusable.
 Such as buttons, toggles, cards and modals.